 Kateryna Boguslavska

-Kateryna Boguslavska is Project Manager of the Basel AML Index at the Basel Institute on Governance.
+Dr Kateryna Boguslavska is Senior Specialist, AML/CFT at the Basel Institute on Governance and leads the development of the Basel AML Index.
 She is a certified anti-money laundering specialist focused on identifying and analysing geographic AML/CFT risks.
 Kateryna holds a PhD in Political Science from the National Academy of Science in Ukraine and a Master in Comparative and International Studies from ETH Zurich.

 https://baselgovernance.org/about-us/people/kateryna-boguslavska